 - Fresh Dill: substitute other herbs such as basil or parsley.
 However, we highly recommend dill; it compliments the spring vegetables very well!

-- Dressing: any vinaigrette dressing can work.
+- Dressing: any store bought or homemade vinaigrette dressing can work.
+If using a store bought dressing, choose one with ingredients you can recognize and pronounce.
+Refer to our ingredient guide for direction.
 Pesto would also be delicious in this recipe.

 Want a little more protein?
 Add some drained and rinsed navy or garbanzo beans.